paambaati/airtel-usage/README.md

 1. OS X.
 2. [terminal-notifier](https://github.com/alloy/terminal-notifier).
 You can install this using `brew install terminal-notifier`.

+#### Usage
+1. Clone this repo into a directory of your choice using the command `git clone https://github.com/paambaati/airtel-usage.git`
+2. Navigate into the clone's directory and simply run `python airtel.py`.

 #### Notes
 1. Tested only on OS X Yosemite 10.10.1
 2. The script can be run on startup.
 To do that,